Why You Need a Humidifier in Your Garage

 It uses only 520 Watts as much as 200 watts less than most competitors helping the Vremi earn the Energy Star certification.
 It has a 14.8 pine water collection reservoir war and SS with all the dehumidifiers.

-You cannot connect a hose to the back for continuous drainage though you have the option of pumping the water to a nearby drain or sink using the included drain pump with some other units like.
+You cannot connect a hose to the back for continuous drainage though you have the option of pumping the water to a nearby drain or sink using the included drain pump with some other units.

 This machine has several safety features.
 For example, if you’re using the water collection bucket the auto shut off keeps it from overflowing.
 If your home gets too cold this Vremi dehumidifier can automatically defrost itself to prevent internal components from freezing and breaking.

-- Frigidaire 30 Pine dehumidifier with Humidity Control.
+- Frigidaire 30 Pint dehumidifier with Humidity Control.

 The Frigidaire dehumidifier can operate in temperatures as low as 41 degrees so you can use it in a cooler garage and it has side handles and wheels to increase portability.